SUBSCRIBE TO OUR FREE NEWSLETTER

 The burning of tropical peatlands is so significant for greenhouse gas emissions because these areas store some of the highest quantities of carbon on Earth, accumulated over thousands of years.
 Draining and burning these lands for agricultural expansion (such as conversion to oil palm or pulpwood plantations) leads to huge spikes in greenhouse gas emissions.
 Fires also emit methane, a greenhouse gas 21 times more potent than carbon dioxide (CO2), but peat fires may emit up to 10 times more methane than fires occurring on other types of land.
 Taken together, the impact of peat fires on global warming may be more than 200 times greater than fires on other lands.

-"This is a crime against humanity of extraordinary proportions," said Sutopo Puro Nugroho, the spokesperson for the Meteorology, Climatology and Geophysics Agency (BMKG), who added that number of health impacts may be much higher than reported.
+"This is a crime against humanity of extraordinary proportions," said Sutopo Puro Nugroho, the spokesperson for the Meteorology, Climatology and Geophysics Agency (BMKG), who added that the number of health impacts may be much higher than reported.

 "We are on a similar trajectory to other bad years," said Robert Field, a Columbia University scientist based at NASA's Goddard Institute for Space Studies.
 "Conditions in Singapore and southeastern Sumatra are tracking close to 1997, with some stations having visibility less than 1 kilometer (0.6 miles) on average for a week.
 In Kalimantan, there have been reports of visibility less than 50 meters (165 feet)."

-Hundreds of thousands of people have reportedly fallen ill and 19 have died--some from battling the fires and others from exposure to the fumes.
+Hundreds of thousands of people have reportedly fallen ill, and 19 have died--some from battling the fires and others from exposure to the fumes.
 The smoke has also disrupted public transportation and forced school cancellations.

 "The problem is too big," Kalla said Tuesday, a day after President Joko Widodo cut short his first official visit to the U.S. to visit the affected areas.